Victor-esso/fullStackOpen/part0/README.md

     server-->>browser: { "content": "A new note", "date": "2024-11-21" }
     deactivate server

-    Note right of browser: The browser appends the appends the new note to the existing note list.
+    Note right of browser: The browser appends the new note to the existing note list.
 ```